-Clark, the author of [4], collects the data which is concerned about the product development in the world auto industry.
+Clark collects the data which is concerned about the product development in the world auto industry.
 These data cover the new vehicle development projects in 20 companies which are located in Japan, US, and Europe.
-Moreover, It also studies about lead time, engineering manhours, product content (price and body size), and project scope.
-In the analysis of [4], Clark states that "In the terms of performance, the Japanese projects have a sizable advantage in both manhours and lead time" and "the Japanese use one-third the manhours and complete a vehicle about 18 months faster than their competitors in European and the US" [4].
-When comparing with the paper, the authors, Nobeoka and Cusumano, mention that "Japanese projects tend to be shorter than the US projects.
+Moreover, It also studies about lead time, engineering man-hours, product content (price and body size), and project scope.
+In the analysis of [4], Clark states that "In the terms of performance, the Japanese projects have a sizable advantage in both man-hours and lead time" and "the Japanese use one-third the man-hours and complete a vehicle about 18 months faster than their competitors in European and the US" [4].